spraakbanken/sparv-pipeline/docs/developers-guide/utilities.md

 **Arguments:**

-- `name`: Name of the binary call.
+- `name`: Name of the binary to call (optionally with absolute or relative path).
+Either a string or a list of strings, where the first binary found will be used.
 - `arguments`: Arguments to pass to the call.
 Defaults to `()`.
 - `stdin`: Stdin input to pass to the call.
 Defaults to `""`.
 - `raw_command`: Don't use this unless you really have to!
 String holding the raw command that will be executed through